bettergov/foiamail/readme.md

 - `mgr.py --atts`, to migrate GMail attachments to Drive (nightly)
 - `mgr.py --report`, to generate a status report of agency responses in Google Sheets (nightly, after attachments migrate)

+This is a good time to double-check the server timezone is set to America/Chicago.
+See [technical docs](docs/technical.md).

 # ongoing manual work
 _Verify draft FOIA messages before sending_